 - Charter Bus Services.
 The Department of Transportation and Parking will assist with chartering service for buses with local companies, subject to the payment of applicable fee(s) described in Parking Fees.

 - Monitor Services.
-The Department of Transportation and Parking will arrange for monitor services for small events upon request of the sponsoring department, subject to the payment of applicable fee(s) described in Parking Fees.
+The Department will arrange for monitor services for events upon request of the sponsoring unit or department, subject to the payment of applicable fee(s) described in Section Parking Fees.

 - Reserving Meters.
-The Department of Transportation and Parking may reserve meter spaces for an event, subject to the payment of applicable fee(s) described in Parking Fees.
+The Department may reserve meter spaces for an event, subject to the payment of applicable fee(s) described in Parking Fees.

 - Permit Fees.
-The Department of Transportation and Parking will schedule small events during normal regulation hours upon the request of the sponsoring department, subject to the payment of applicable fee(s) described in Parking Fees.
+The Department may issue event permits during normal regulation hours, subject to the payment of applicable fee(s) described in Parking Fees.

 - Equipment Set-up.
-The Department of Transportation and Parking will provide the necessary equipment and signs for a special event, including equipment set-up and removal services, subject to the payment of applicable fee(s) described in Parking Fees.
+The Department will provide the necessary equipment and signs for an event, including equipment set-up and removal services, subject to the payment of applicable fee(s) described in Parking Fees.

 - Expired Meter.
 It is a violation of this Ordinance for any Vehicle to occupy a metered space without the meter being activated by appropriate payment.